glanceapp/community-widgets/README.md

 * [Uptime Kuma](widgets/uptime-kuma-by-not-first/README.md) by @not-first - show the status of Uptime Kuma services
 * [SABnzbd Status](widgets/sabnzbd-stats-by-Neo11Neo/README.md) by @Neo11Neo - show SABnzbd status
 * [Vikunja Taskboard](widgets/vikunja-taskboard-by-gugugiyu/README.md) by @gugugiyu - Real time taskboard using the Vikunja API
+* [Weather Seven Day](widgets/weather-seven-day-by-brandonsie/README.md) by @brandonsie - Shows daily weather conditions and high and low temperature from Open-Meteo for a specified location.
 * [What's Up Docker Monitor](widgets/wud-monitor-by-panonim/README.md) by @panonim - A customizable widget for displaying the wud data about containers.
 * [YouTube Embedded Player](widgets/youtube-embedded-player-by-ralphocdol/README.md) by @ralphocdol - A grid-card layout of YouTube List with Embed player pulled from either RSS-Bridge or FreshRSS
 * [Home Assistant Sensor Stats](widgets/homeassistant-sensor-stats-by-awildleon/README.md) by @AWildLeon - Display's configured Sensors values from Home Assistant